cooper-org/cooper/docs/source/optim.rst

     In the *unconstrained* case, the extra-gradient update is "intrinsically different" from that of Nesterov momentum :cite:p:`gidel2018variational`.
-    The current version of **Cooper** raises a :py:class:`RuntimeError` when trying to use an :py:class:`~cooper.optim.ExtragradientOptimizer`.
+    The current version of **Cooper** raises a :py:class:`RuntimeError` when trying to use an :py:class:`ExtragradientOptimizer`.
 This
     restriction might be lifted in future releases.

 The implementations of :py:class:`~cooper.optim.ExtraSGD` and